-- For the Frosting: In a small saucepan, bring cream to boil.
+- In a small saucepan, bring cream to boil.
 In a medium bowl, combine chocolate and hot cream.
 Cover and let stand 5 minutes.
 Whisk until smooth.
 Cover tightly and chill until cool and slightly firm, about 45 minutes.

 - Whip chilled chocolate mixture at medium speed until fluffy and mousse-like, with medium stiff peaks, 2 minutes.

 - Spread 2-3 heaping tablespoons of frosting on top of each cupcake.
 Serve.

 - *Note: To double the recipe, double all ingredients except use the following for eggs: 3 whole large eggs and 2 large yolks.